Non-relativistic regime and topology: topological term in the Einstein equation: Non-relativistic limit of the Einstein equation

-This system has been derived from the Einstein equation without any assumptions on the spatial topology or on the spatial Ricci curvature tensor related to $\hat h^{\mu\nu}$ given by ${\hat\CR}^{\alpha\beta} = \hat h^{\mu\alpha}\hat h^{\nu\beta}\hat R_{\mu\nu}$.
-Still, equation~\eqref{eq::Newton-Cartan} necessarily implies ${\hat\CR}^{\alpha\beta} = 0$, which can be seen by projecting~\eqref{eq::Newton-Cartan} twice along $\hat{\T h}$\footnote{This result can also be derived directly from the 1+3-Einstein system of equations related to the fluid velocity $\overset{\lambda}{\T u}$ \citep[see chapter~4 in][]{2021_Vigneron_PhD}.}.
-This means that on the $\tau$-foliation, for which we recall the hypersurfaces are $\Sigma$, it is possible to define a metric (here $\hat h^{ij}$) whose Ricci tensor is zero.
+Therefore, this implies that on the $\tau$-foliation, for which we recall the hypersurfaces are $\Sigma$, it is possible to define a metric (here $\hat h^{ij}$) whose Ricci tensor is zero.
 From property~\eqref{eq::property} this means that the topology of each hypersurface member of this foliation is a Euclidean topology, i.e. that $\Sigma$ has an Euclidean topology.
 We recall that, as explained in section~\ref{sec::gen_the_limit}, the NR limit does not change the topology of $\CM$.
-Hence the following result:
+Therefore, we have the following result:\saut

-\begin{mdframed} A solution of the Einstein equation on a 4-manifold $\CM = \mathbb{R}\times\Sigma$ with $\Sigma$ closed, and which has a non-relativistic limit requires the topology of the 3-manifold $\Sigma$ to be Euclidean.
-The limit is Newton’s theory. \end{mdframed}
+\begin{theorem} A solution of the Einstein equation on a 4-manifold $\CM = \mathbb{R}\times\Sigma$ with $\Sigma$ closed, and which has a non-relativistic limit everywhere, as defined in Section~\ref{sec::the_limit}, requires the topology of the 3-manifold $\Sigma$ to be Euclidean.
+The limit is the cosmological Newtonian theory. \end{theorem}\saut

 The only assumption on the energy-momentum tensor for this result to hold is that it describes a matter fluid whose mass is conserved at the limit.
 In any case, the result holds in vacuum.
-The result is schematised in Figure~\ref{fig::sch2}.\saut
+The result is schematised in Figure~\ref{fig::sch2}.

-\remark{\citet{1976_Kunzle} also performed the NR limit of the Einstein equation, and found the same leading orders, especially without spatial Ricci curvature.
-However, in that paper, the author imposes the limit of the energy-momentum tensor so that it leads to Newton-Cartan equations, while in the present paper we show that these equations are always obtained (for a matter energy-momentum tensor or in vacuum), even with the presence of the cosmological constant.}
+The fact that the NR limit of the Einstein equation leads to the Newton-Cartan equation and imposes the Galilean structure to be spatially flat is not a new result of course.
+It was first derived in \citep{1976_Kunzle}, and later emphasised by \citep[][]{1986_Malament_a, 1986_Malament_b}.
+However, Ref. \citep{1976_Kunzle} imposes the limit of the energy-momentum tensor so that it leads to the Newton-Cartan equation, while we showed that this equation is always obtained (for a matter energy-momentum tensor or in vacuum), even with the presence of the cosmological constant.
+Refs. \citep[][]{1986_Malament_a, 1986_Malament_b} also only focus on discussing the spatial curvature, while the (fundamental) link to topology and global properties is not made.
+The present paper aims at emphasising the importance of this link.
+In particular, the discussions made in Sections~\ref{sec::local_global} and~\ref{sec::Question} lead to the interpretation that this zero spatial curvature result should be considered more as an inconsistency within GR, than as a natural (logical) result that we should accept.